Coordinator: Dr. Erik Jacobson

 Office: University Hall, Room 3233

-The Reading Specialist program (30 credits) prepares educators to meet present and future demands for literacy instruction.
+The Reading Specialist Certification program (30 credits) prepares educators to meet present and future demands as literacy specialists.
 The program emphasizes practice informed by current theory and research and provides a range of learning experiences that enhance candidates’ understanding of what it means to be an effective literacy educator.
 Program graduates will be prepared to serve in a wide array of educational roles in a variety of settings.

-Those interested in the program must already have their initial teaching certificate and a Masters in any field.
-To receive the Reading Specialist certificate applicants must have two years full- time lead-teaching experience before completion of the program.
+Those interested in the program must already have their initial teaching certificate and a masters in any field.
+To receive the Reading Specialist Certification applicants must have two years full-time lead-teaching experience before completion of the program.

 Applicants may receive credit for relevant graduate courses that they have completed already, provided the courses have been taken within the last ten years.